Cloud-SPAN logo. Cloud-SPAN logo.

 We will “unpack” the pathways to reveal the gene families involved.
 This adds another level of detail to the pathway abundance table.

-We can generate a table linking pathways to the gene families that contribute to them using the “unpack” function like so:
+We can generate a table linking pathways to the gene families that contribute to them using the humann_unpack_pathways.
+There’s a few options we have to specify:

 Code